 Reducing the cycle of violence is predicated on people getting the right treatment.
 This proposal addresses an essential gap in our service and support array by building and expanding the availability of trauma-specific and evidence-based practices.
 Therapeutic interventions that are not trauma-specific are proven to be less efficacious and sometimes contra-indicated.
 Yet too few therapists certified to provide proven evidence-based trauma-specific treatments exist in our county.
 Using a preferred provider framework of primarily African American or persons of color will build a network of clinicians with proven experience working effectively with youth and families impacted by gun violence.
 This model allows us a range of trauma-specific treatment options: individual, family, and groups.
-It includes intentionally adding trauma-specific interventions for youth, caregivers, and those who are at risk of/or who have been impacted by the criminal justice system.
+It includes intentionally adding trauma-specific interventions that can be used by clinicians and others that can be used by paraprofessionals providing interventions for youth, caregivers, and those who are at risk of/or who have been impacted by the criminal justice system.